sasilver75/obsidian/One-Hot Encoding.md

-A type of (extremely) sparse vector in which we represent a categorical variable as a vector of all zeroes, with a since 1.
+A type of (extremely) sparse vector in which we represent a categorical variable as a vector of all zeroes, with a single 1.

 For example, we might represent a *Gender* variable as $[0,1]$